ef-73/ef-73/README.md

 # 💫 About Me:
-High school student and programmer with a strong interest in robotics, control systems, and machine learning.
+Software enginnering student at the University of Waterloo with a strong interest in robotics, control systems, and machine learning.
 Experienced with C/C++, Python, MATLAB, and PyTorch, with hands-on work in robotic kinematics, trajectory planning, and deep learning (CNNs, ResNet).
 Founder of a school AI club and passionate about building reliable, well-documented systems that bridge theory and real-world applications.

 ## 🌐 Socials: